sjaakp/yii2-taggable/README.md

 - `id`: primary key;
 - `name`: to hold the actual tag keyword;
-- `count`: to hold the number of `Article`'s associated with this tag.

 #### Junction table ####

 `Article` and `Tag` are linked with a junction table in a many-to-many relation.
 Let's call the table `article_tag`.
 It has the following fields:

 - `model_id`: holds the primary key value of an `Article`;
 - `tag_id`: holds the primary key value of a `Tag`;
 - `ord`: holds the sorting order of a `Tag`.

-(do not set a primary key with equal name to primary key of Tag table.)
+It doesn't need to have a primary key.
+It's a good idea to set indexes on both `model_id` and `tag_id`.

 #### TaggableBehavior ####

-The class `Article` should be set up like this:
+The class `Article` is *taggable*, and should be set up like this:

 	<?php